stat545ubc-2023/mda-maggiechops/main.md

 approach could be modified to look at different tree species, specific neighbourhoods, etc. in subsequent analyses.

-    #first we want to filter for only Acer trees, as well as remove any data where neighbourhood or species name is missing
+    #first we want to filter for only Acer trees
+    #also we should remove any data where neighbourhood or species name is missing
-    #then we should group by neighborhood and tree species to count the number of each species in each neighborhood
+    #then we should group by neighborhood and tree species
+    #lastly count the number of each species in each neighborhood
     species_by_neighborhood <- vancouver_trees %>%
       filter(genus_name == "ACER" & !is.na(neighbourhood_name) & !is.na(species_name)) %>%
       group_by(neighbourhood_name, species_name) %>%